hashicorp/terraform/website/source/docs/enterprise/packer/builds/starting.html.md

 ---
+layout: "packer"
-title: "Starting Packer Builds in Atlas"
+page_title: "Starting Packer Builds in Terraform Enterprise"
+sidebar_current: "docs-enterprise-packer-builds-starting"
+description: |-
+  Packer builds can be started in Terraform Enterprise in two ways.
+This post is about how.
 ---

-# Starting Packer Builds in Atlas
+# Starting Packer Builds in Terraform Enterprise

-Packer builds can be started in Atlas in two ways: `packer push` to upload the template and directory or via a GitHub connection that retrieves the contents of a repository after changes to the default branch (usually master).
+Packer builds can be started in in two ways: `packer push` to upload the template and directory or via a GitHub connection that retrieves the contents of a repository after changes to the default branch (usually master).